reactive-python/reactpy/docs/source/core-concepts.rst

 As in most programming paradigms, so many of the problems come down to how we manage state.
 The first tool in encouraging its proper curation is the usage of `pure functions`_.
 The benefit of a pure function is that there's no state.
-Similar to the addage "the best code is no code at all," we make the related claim that "the best way to manage state is to have no state at all."
+Similar to the adage "the best code is no code at all," we make the related claim that "the best way to manage state is to have no state at all."

 With IDOM the core of your application will be built on the back of basic functions and